P R E C A L C U L U S

 Example. (x + a)(x + b)(x + c)(x + d)

-For, each of the 24 terms will consist of 4 factors: one from each binomial.
+Each term in the product will have 4 factors, one from each binomial.

-x4 is produced by taking x from each factor. xxxx = x4.
+x4 comes from taking x from each binomial. xxxx = x4.
 There is only one such term.
 The coefficient of x4 is 1.

-Terms with x3 are formed by taking x from any three factors, in every possible way, and the letter from the remaining factor.
+Terms with x3 are formed by taking x from three binomials, in every possible way, and the letter from the remaining one.

 axxx + xbxx + xxcx + xxxd = (a + b + c + d)x3.